 Dry and cracked like the winter outside; she knew she was getting old and worn out.
 Worry began to cloud her already muddled mind.
 The thought of touching her son with these rough weather worn hands was even more depressing.

 The Nazi soldiers who had invaded her country were destroying the beautiful city she had grown up in.
 She and Jakob’s beautiful life had been ruined forcing them out of Prague.
 Christians and Jews everywhere were being persecuted and it didn’t take much to get arrested.
 She shivered when she looked down at the package on the table.
 Quietly she walked over and put another log on the fire and placed the water kettle on a hook to make a hot cup of tea.
 She would have to sit down to open the brown paper wrapped box that her neighbor Katerina had dropped it off a few minutes after Jakob left for work.

 She despised how ungrateful she felt.
 She normally would have invited Katerina in for tea but, this morning she wanted to be alone.
 She felt overwhelmed and too tired to make small talk.
 Her skin crawled with dread.
-It felt like small bugs were crawling just beneath her skin.
-She was losing her mind.
+It felt like small bugs were crawling all over her.
+She thought she was losing her mind.
 This year had been the worst year even though she was a little thankful Jakob was still able to teach.
-At times she wished he would just stay home with her and they would just spend time together waiting out the inevitable of starvation.
-She surely had lost all hope.
+At times she wished he would just stay home with her and they could just spend time together waiting out the inevitable -- starvation.
+At this point she had lost all hope.
 She glanced back at the return address on the brown package and she could feel the acid slowly rise in her throat.